bobbrady/node.js-blog-engine/README.md

-Title: Xiao Blog: A Node.js blog engine that's simple and easy to use
+Title: Xiao Blog - A Node.js blog engine that's simple and easy to use

 # Xiao Blog: A Node.js blog engine that's simple and easy to use.